The major difference between 5w20 vs 5w30 is viscosity.

 The number before the letter “W” represents the cold viscosity of the oil.
 In simpler terms, this is the rating of the engine oil based on its performance in cold environments.

 The number after the letter “W” represents the hot viscosity of the oil, meaning the oil’s resistance to heat.
-This number has the most variations in all the oil types given that engines tend to get hotter more than they are exposed to cold weather conditions.
+This number has the most variations in all the oil types given that engines tend to get hotter more than they are exposed to cold.

-Given this explanation, it’s pretty clear what the better choice of these two options are.
+Given this explanation , i believe you should be able to decide which is best for your car.
 To be clear though, the rating of these engine oil types are measured in zero-degree Celsius.
 5W represents viscosity at zero degrees, but for regular oils, 5W is too thin for normal car temperature which is why it is available in different variations.

 Conclusively, the key to using these products lies in understanding their strengths and weaknesses in relation to your engine’s requirements.
 Since engine oils with lower viscosity are better suited to regions with lower average temperatures and freezing conditions, the 5w20 seems like a perfect fit here.